Self-testing vs. independent testing

 What ISO accreditation means

 ISO 17025 is the international standard for testing and calibration laboratories.
 Accredited labs undergo regular audits, maintain documented quality management systems, and demonstrate technical competence.
-When a COA comes from an ISO 17025 lab, it carries significantly more weight than results from an unaccredited facility.
+Results from an ISO 17025 lab carry significantly more weight than results from an unaccredited facility.

 Red flags to watch for

-Be cautious of suppliers who claim third-party testing but cannot name the testing laboratory, provide COAs without lab letterhead or accreditation numbers, show suspiciously identical purity numbers across different lots, or only offer generic (non-lot-specific) certificates.
+Be cautious of suppliers who claim third-party testing but cannot name the testing laboratory, show suspiciously identical purity numbers across products, or only offer generic results.

 The Ascénd standard

-Every peptide in our catalog is tested by an independent, ISO-accredited laboratory before it enters inventory.
-We publish the testing methodology, lab identity, and lot-specific results on every COA.
-If a lot fails to meet our purity threshold, it is rejected — never discounted or sold as a lower grade.
+Every peptide in our catalog is tested by an independent, ISO-accredited laboratory before it enters inventory, and we publish our testing methodology and the lab's identity openly.
+Anything that fails to meet our purity threshold is rejected — never discounted or sold as a lower grade.